otonashi-labs/chatgpt-wrapped/README.md

 ### 3. Generate Wrapped (`wrapped/`)
 Aggregates all metadata into a unified statistics engine and produces a standalone, interactive HTML dashboard using TypeScript and modern web components.
+*   **Commands**:
+    ```bash
+    python wrapped/aggregate.py
+    cd wrapped && bun run generate
+    ```

+---

+## 🫦 Motivation (hooman written)
+So it's always a struggle to find something in ChatGPT chats.

+Imagine you need a formula from research you have done months ago.
+Or banger GTM idea you have written to chat at 2 am random Thursday.
+You know that it is there, but oh man it takes time and grind to find it.
+Especially if you have thousands of chats.
+That is why an idea of building a good search over the chats has been around with me; you know - proper SOTA agentic search.

+For a good search you need to build the metadata layer over chats.
+I've decided to do it two fold:
+1) deterministic - unroll/ module
+2) LLM infused - metadater/prompt.md & Gemini 3 Flash

+It ended up being good metadata.
+And once it was sorted I've realized that it's a "Wrapped season" going right now.
+So here it goes - as a random side quest.

+Thpough in the nearest future I will continue to tinker on the agentic search for chats thingy.
+So this repo is likely to be on steroids soon.
+And the metadata you will build - could be reused for the proper search.

 ---